schmitty890/project1/README.md

 - Then develop is updated with the latest version of master, and the process happens all over again.

 ![screenshot](https://raw.githubusercontent.com/schmitty890/homestead/master/public/assets/images/branching.jpg)

+### Git steps

+1. Checkout the `develop` branch locally on your machine, `git checkout develop`
+2. `git pull` on the develop to make sure your develop branch is up to date with the latest code
+3. `git checkout -b yournewbranch` create a new branch off of develop, and name the branch related to the story you are working on.
+In this example, the branch name is `yournewbranch`
+4. Now that you are on your new branch, make your code edits
+5. Once you are happy with your code edits, see the status of your files with `git status`
+6. `git add .` will add all of the changed files to your commit message.
+If you only want a single file or specific files added, `git add thefilename` will add the specific file instead of all of them
+7. `git commit -m "your commit message with what your change is"` add a commit message to go along with your commit
+8. `git push` to push your commit up to the repository.
+Navigate to the [branches tab](https://github.com/schmitty890/project1/branches) to see your branch in the repository

+### Pull requests

+Each branch needs to have a pull request (PR) where others review the code changes.
+Click on `New pull request` on your branch you just pushed up and point your branch to be merged into `develop`.
+NOTE: do NOT point your pull request to merge straight to master.
+See the screenshot above for a visual on the branching strategy we will follow for this repository.

 ### Find a bug or want to add an issue? 🕵️